 Do the possible benefits outweigh the possible risks?
 Or is it a plus-minus scenario where nothing truly changes?

-That’s what we don’t know yet.
+That’s what we don’t know yet, but so far topical use seems fine.